 Today, I’m writing about the subjects I love most – Costa Rica, parenthood, social justice, and changemakers everywhere – and providing my services to organizations and businesses that want to better articulate their own story and share it with the world.

 Explore the links below to read my work, or learn how you can work with me.
 I offer services in copywriting, communications coaching, translation, blog posts and more.

 My work includes “Love in Translation: Letters to My Costa Rican Daughter” (2016), the “Maeology” column at The Tico Times (2015-2019), and “Shadow Cabinet,” a weekly series of interviews of women leaders in the United States (2016), as well as years of reportage and essays you can browse on this site.
 Follow me on Twitter, Facebook, my Amazon.com page, or my HuffPo Author Page.

-I’m also the Editor at The Tico Times, a blogger at The Huffington Post, the English Communications Assistant to Nobel Peace Laureate Oscar Arias, and an experienced freelance writer, editor and translator.
-As a Development Officer at the Costa Rica-USA (CRUSA) Foundation and the co-founder of JumpStart Costa Rica, I work to connect educational, environmental and economic development projects in Costa Rica with partner institutions, donors and volunteers around the world.
+I’m the former director/editor-in-chief of The Tico Times, a blogger at The Huffington Post, co-founder of JumpStart Costa Rica, former English Communications Assistant to Nobel Peace Laureate Oscar Arias, and an experienced freelance writer, editor and translator.
+I also work to build capacity in Costa Rican nonprofit organizations.